(Last Update: November 6, 2020)

 Sometimes it seems like it would be easier to brush the teeth of an alligator than that of your toddler.
 Toddlers aren’t into being still, and they definitely aren’t into being still when you’re trying to scrub their little toddler teeth.
 As much as we’d like to skip this particular battle at times, those little pearly whites need attention each and every day.
 We’re going to take a look at the toothbrushes available for baby.
-Here’s the deal: We did all the hard work so you don’t have to in order to find the best baby toothbrush!
+Here’s the deal: We did all the hard work so you don’t have to in order to find the best baby toothbrush in 2021!
 Keep reading to find the best tooth products made especially for baby.

 **Below are our more detailed reviews.
 Click the links above to see current prices or read customer reviews on Amazon.

 Caring For Baby’s Teeth: The Basics

 Some parents assume that baby teeth don’t matter.
 They fall out anyway, right?
 Wrong!
 Those first teeth are placeholders for adult teeth, and damaged baby teeth can lead to speech issues and a whole host of other problems.
 The truth is, taking care of your baby’s teeth should start long before they actually have any.
 Of course, you won’t use a toothbrush yet, but you can start cleaning baby’s gums with a soft cloth right away.

 The best method is to dampen the cloth and very lightly wipe down their gums.
 Doing this a couple times a day will keep bacteria from accumulating and damaging their first teeth as they come in.

 Wondering about toothpaste?
 It doesn’t come into the picture yet, but we’ll get there!
 At this point, water is the only safe thing to clean teeth and gums with.